BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Wheel of Time - A reread of the Eye of the World.md

 Identifier: 32e9a571-3ab5-4598-ad31-89add3f5c32e
 Title: Wheel of Time - A reread of the Eye of the World
+Author: Benjamin Hamon

 Tags:
 - Topics::Fiction
 - Media::WheelOfTime

 Warnings:
-- Spoilers for the Wheel of Time, for the first book the Eye of the World.
+- Spoilers::WheelOfTime

 Excerpt: |
   Thoughts from rereading the Eye of the World.

 ---

+<p class="warning">Spoilers for the Wheel of Time, for the first book the Eye of the World.</p>

 *Hello, everyone.
 You stumbled upon one of my wordy texts, thoughts I put down instead of letting them run around endlessly in my head.
 This article goes over several points about the Eye of the World book, without a particular goal and without being a review.
 I mention it here and there, but all of this is subjective and my point of view.
 Enjoy reading and please share your thoughts afterward.
 Cheers.*